-Recording people working out at the gym is super lame, but privacy advocates may be dismayed to learn it may not be illegal.
+Recording other people working out at the gym is rude, super lame, and creepy.
+Though, people who want their privacy may be dismayed to learn it may not be illegal.

 Since most gyms are accessible to the public, it is not a violation of privacy laws to record someone in a gym's common area.
-Typically the law does not prohibit viewing or photographing activities which are outside a person's reasonable expectation of privacy.
+Typically the law does not prohibit watching or photographing activities that are outside a person's reasonable expectation of privacy.

-As long as the subject is a clothed gymgoer in a common public area, the law provides little protection from secret snaps.
+As long as the subject is a clothed gymgoer in a common public area, the law provides little protection from secret Snapchats.

-State and federal laws may be mostly silent on recording people at the gym, but each gym has its own policies regarding photography and video.
+State and federal laws are mostly silent on recording people at the gym.
+But each gym has its own policies regarding photography and video.

 Here are some recording policies at gyms which have locations nationwide:

-Bottom line: Recording at the gym may be legal in a public, clothed setting.
-But is recording people at the gym really worth the risk?
+Bottom line: Recording at the gym is weird, but may be legal in a public, clothed setting.